-The next meeting of the Storytellers which will be on Tuesday 20th November commencing at 7:30pm (this meeting will be the last for 2018).
+The next meeting of the Storytellers which will be on Tuesday 16th April commencing at 7:30pm.

 If the weather is good then come for a byo drink, feed and chat beforehand, usually starting at 6pm.
 All members and friends are welcome.